JaneliaSciComp/Neuroptikon/Source/Documentation/Source/Scripting/Object.rst

 External Stimulation
 --------------------

-Inputs from outside of the network are represented with :class:`Stimuli <Network.Stimulus.Stimulus>` objects.
+Inputs from outside of the network are represented with :class:`Stimuli <network.stimulus.Stimulus>` objects.

-.. automethod:: Network.neuro_object.NeuroObject.stimulate
+.. automethod:: network.neuro_object.NeuroObject.stimulate

 .. _user-defined-attributes: